 We are Diverse, Dynamic, Creative

 We bring together people from many cultures to worship and work in partnership.
-The Province's service area encompasses Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
+The service area of Jesuits West encompasses Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 In addition, our priests and brothers and our partners serve in ministries throughout the United States and abroad, including Africa, Asia, and Central and South America.
 Our ministries include:

 We Encourage Collaboration